bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 2.5.1

+* Fixed issues with visibleMarkersList and location list background colors and selection.

 ### Version 2.5.0

-* Added new dragSearch setting which peforms a new search when the map is dragged when enabled.
+* Added new dragSearch setting which performs a new search when the map is dragged when enabled.
 * Added new geocodeID setting so that the HTML geocoding API can be triggered by a button instead of firing automatically.
 * Fixed issues with no results where clicking the marker would display data from the previous result and clicking the location list item would throw an error.
 * Merged in pull request from [hawkmeister](https://github.com/hawkmeister) with update to bower.json file with main property.